CN3ves/5-/docs/index.md

 **Skill Tiers**: While the skill level represents how successful the character is using the skill, the skill tier reflects the power of the skill.
 Higher power skills are more difficult to handle, even if the character is experienced with its previous uses.
 When upgrading a skill tier, you gain:

-  1. A higher tier version of the same skill *and*
+  1. A higher tier version of the same skill at level 0 *and*
+  2. Training (+1 level) on related skill of the same current tier, or a new skill-related ability.

+*For example:

-  2. Training (+1 level) on related skill of the same current tier, or a new skill-related ability. *For example, when upgrading sword skill you may decide to gain training on your axe skill, since both depend on strength and similar movements, or you could instead learn an Iaijutsu ability (counter attack on defence).
-Similarly, when upgrading a fire spell, you can train a different magic skill or gain a new fire ability, such as fire ball (+1 target) or burning bolt (burn condition).
-Finally, you could learn noble lineages skill when upgrading a history knowledge, showing deeper and more specialised understanding of a given subject.*
+  * Upgrading Sword skill: Add sword skill of next tier at level 0 and you may decide to add +1 level on your axe skill, since both are melee weapons that depend on strength and similar movements, or you could instead learn an Iaijutsu ability (counter attack on defence).
+  * Upgrading Fire spell: Add fire spell skill of next tier at level 0 and you can add +1 level to a different magic skill (say water spell) or gain a new fire ability, such as fire ball (+1 target) or burning bolt (burn condition).
+  * Upgrading History knowledge: Add history skill of next tier at level 0 and you could add +1 level to a differend knowledge or learn the noble lineages skill when upgrading a history knowledge, showing deeper and more specialised understanding of the subject.*

 **Training**: Some skills, such as those from the Magic/Technological group may require extensive study and training to use.
 These skills can be bounded by a corresponding knowledge skill, where the knowledge can both be theoretical (study) or practical (experimenting).
 As such, *the level of such skills is limited by the level of their knowledge*.
 On the other hand, it is assumed that the characters can read or practice during their travels (down-time), so Knowledge skills have the particularity that they can be levelled up passively (given appropriate justification).